Characters: Warriors Orochi

 - Flying On A Cloud: One of his trademark abilities carried over from the source material.
 He doesn't actually fly, but the cloud allows him to move faster than most horses.
 However, oddly compared to most characters, this form of movement CANNOT be effected by movement speed stat boosts, and can only work for his guard shifting movement speed instead.

-- Fragile Speedster: Moves really fast (justified, as he is riding a cloud after all), but can't take much hits.
-Of course, he's also a Speed-type character as well, being able to jump-cancel and air dash alike.
+- Fragile Speedster: Moves really fast (justified, as he is riding a cloud after all).
+But of course, he's also a Speed-type character as well, being able to jump-cancel and air dash alike, but naturally tends to have low durability.
 The third game nerfed his speed down a lot, but in turn made him sturdier, and he gained the ability to Flash Step for being a Wonder-type character.

 - Punch Clock Villain: Works for Orochi, but only because he was summoned by Kiyomori.
 He doesn't take battles too personally and is mostly only interested in getting into a good fight than actually committing evil.

-- Rolling Attack: Uses these in a few of his attacks.
+- Rolling Attack: Uses these in a few of his attacks, and is very notable in his C3 attack.

 - Simple Staff: Wields his famous extendable staff as Weapon of Choice.
 May also qualifies as Carry a Big Stick if you know about its origin in Journey to the West.